 Duty of Confidentiality:

-> As a business, an association must follow formalities and procedures in connection with its operation.
-Reporting, meetings, notice and voting as set forth in the governing documents must be followed because failure to do so may affect the legal status of the association and can create a liability, allowing exposure for a lawsuit.
+As a business, an association must follow formalities and procedures in connection with its operation.
+Reporting, meetings, notices, and voting as outlined in the governing documents must be followed because failure to do so may affect the legal status of the association and can create a liability, allowing exposure for a lawsuit.

-> Annual Meeting of the Members: Must be held at least once a year and properly noticed to the membership as provided in the governing documents.
+Annual Meeting of the Members: Must be held at least once a year and properly noticed by the membership as provided in the governing documents.

-> Board Meetings: Community associations should hold board meetings at regular intervals to transact business.
+Board Meetings: Community associations should hold board meetings at regular intervals to transact business.

 Planning the Board Packet: The packet is planned in conjunction with the management company if one exists.

 Open Meetings – Arizona Open Meeting Law: A.R.S.
 33-1804 / Condo A.R.S.
 33-1248 In addition to other requirements, all meetings of the association and the board are open to all members of the association (or a designated representative) and members shall be permitted to speak.
 Further, associations must give 48 hours’ notice to the membership of a board meeting.